josh/selector-observer/README.md

 })
 ```

-If you known the target element is a specific HTML element like a `<form>`, you can specify the constructor of the element to inform the type checker.
+If you know the target element is a specific HTML element like a `<form>`, you can specify the constructor of the element to inform the type checker.

 ```javascript
 observe('.some-form', {